|

 If the telnet connection is successful locally on the NetModem Server

+Server.
 For example "Telnet 192.168.0.1 6000".
-If it works from the
+If this works

 If the telnet connection works from the Client PC, then it should also